-The Environmental Law Institute (ELI) is an internationally recognized, non-partisan research and education center working to strengthen environmental protection by improving law and governance worldwide.
-The Institute advances innovative and practical solutions to environmental challenges and produces research reports and policy recommendations.
-The Institute will partner with EPA to convene workshops and hold a series of webinars to expand support of state and local efforts to improve indoor air quality and promote the adoption of best practices and policies.
-ELI will collect and maintain a database on state/local laws/policies; provide information and analysis of key issues; and conduct outreach and technical assistance.
+The Environmental Law Institute (ELI) is an internationally recognized, non-partisan research and education center that works to strengthen environmental protection by improving law and governance worldwide.
+The Institute advances innovative and practical solutions to environmental challenges, and produces research reports and policy recommendations.
+ELI will partner with EPA to support state and local efforts to improve indoor air quality by convening workshops, sponsoring a webinar series, promoting adoption of best practices and policies, and maintaining a database on state/local laws/policies related to indoor air quality.

 These cooperative agreements began in October 2014 and will end in 2017.
 These projects are dedicated to improving indoor air quality and educating Americans on how to reduce the environmental risks of indoor contaminants.